The Bankrate promise

 What is J.D.
 Power?

+Michigan-based J.D.
+Power is a consumer data and analytics company that has been providing detailed, objective studies on a variety of industries since 1968.
 J.D.
-Power has humble beginnings, with a start from J.D.
+Power has humble beginnings, starting at J.D.
 “Dave” Power III’s kitchen table.
-His main focus back in 1968 was collecting consumer sentiment about the automotive industry.
+His main focus was to collect consumer sentiment about the automotive industry.
 His services reached editorial acclaim in the 70s after The Wall Street Journal referenced one of the company’s first independently-funded surveys in an article.

 J.D.
 Power began expanding into other industries, although the automotive industry is one of the company’s biggest strengths.
 Subaru set J.D.
 Power on the map for the automotive industry in the 80s when it mentioned its J.D.
 Power rankings during a Super Bowl XVIII commercial.
 Since then, J.D.
 Power awards have often been mentioned in ads and commercials around the world.